MinecraftForge/Documentation/docs/datagen/server/advancements.md

 [Advancements] can be generated for a mod by constructing a new `AdvancementProvider` and providing `AdvancementSubProvider`s.
 Advancements can either be created and supplied manually or, for convenience, created using `Advancement$Builder`.
 The provider must be [added][datagen] to the `DataGenerator`.

+!!! note
+    Forge provides an extension for the `AdvancementProvider` called `ForgeAdvancementProvider` which integrates better for generating advancements.
+So, this documentation will use `ForgeAdvancementProvider` along with the sub provider interface `ForgeAdvancementProvider$AdvancementGenerator`.

 ```java
 // On the MOD event bus
 @SubscribeEvent